georgeobote/crush-policies/terms-of-service.md

    - Harass, stalk, threaten, spam, or otherwise abuse users.
    - Attempt to scrape, reverse engineer, or bypass technical protections.
    - Use the service for advertising, pyramid schemes, or solicitation.
-3. We may remove content, limit visibility, or terminate accounts for violations without prior notice.
+3. We have zero tolerance for objectionable content or abusive behavior.
+We may remove content, limit visibility, or terminate accounts for violations without prior notice.

 ## 4. User Content